Skip to Content

 References and further reading

 Allen, M. (2004).
-Smart thinking: Skills for critical understanding and writing.
-(2nd ed.).
-Melbourne, Australia: Oxford UP.
+Smart thinking: Skills for critical understanding and writing (2nd ed.).
+Oxford University Press.
 [Massey Library link]

-Flage, Daniel.
-(2003).
+Flage, D. (2003).
 The art of questioning: An introduction to critical thinking.
-Upper Saddle River, NJ : Pearson Education.
+Pearson Education.
 [Massey Library link]

-Groarke, L. A. & Tindale, C. W. (2004).
+Groarke, L. A., & Tindale, C. W. (2004).
 Good reasoning matters!
 A constructive approach to critical thinking (3rd ed.).
-Don Mills, Canada: Oxford University Press.
+Oxford University Press.
 [Massey Library link]

 Academic Q+A